What Patients and Their Surrogates Need to Know.

 Short videos without complicated medical language

-A factsheet to read and print for anyone new to POLST
+A factsheet in several languages for someone new to POLST

 14 translated versions of the front page of the Oregon POLST form